Natural Grocers by Vitamin Cottage (NYSE:NGVC) Issues FY 2022 Earnings Guidance

 Natural Grocers by Vitamin Cottage (NYSE:NGVC – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $0.85-$0.96 for the period, compared to the consensus EPS estimate of $0.96.
+The company provided earnings per share guidance of $0.85-$0.96 for the period, compared to the consensus earnings per share estimate of $0.96.
 The company issued revenue guidance of -.

-Natural Grocers by Vitamin Cottage (NYSE:NGVC – Get Rating) last announced its quarterly earnings data on Thursday, May 5th.
-The specialty retailer reported $0.28 EPS for the quarter, beating analysts’ consensus estimates of $0.18 by $0.10.
+Natural Grocers by Vitamin Cottage (NYSE:NGVC – Get Rating) last released its quarterly earnings results on Thursday, May 5th.
+The specialty retailer reported $0.28 EPS for the quarter, topping analysts’ consensus estimates of $0.18 by $0.10.
 Natural Grocers by Vitamin Cottage had a return on equity of 19.23% and a net margin of 2.55%.
-During the same period in the prior year, the company earned $0.21 earnings per share.
-Equities research analysts expect that Natural Grocers by Vitamin Cottage will post 0.91 EPS for the current fiscal year.
+During the same quarter last year, the company earned $0.21 EPS.
+Equities research analysts predict that Natural Grocers by Vitamin Cottage will post 0.91 earnings per share for the current fiscal year.

-Separately, StockNews.com began coverage on Natural Grocers by Vitamin Cottage in a research note on Thursday, March 31st.
-They issued a strong-buy rating on the stock.
+Separately, StockNews.com began coverage on Natural Grocers by Vitamin Cottage in a report on Thursday, March 31st.
+They set a strong-buy rating for the company.

-A number of institutional investors have recently bought and sold shares of NGVC.
-BNP Paribas Arbitrage SA lifted its stake in Natural Grocers by Vitamin Cottage by 96.0% during the third quarter.
-BNP Paribas Arbitrage SA now owns 2,464 shares of the specialty retailer’s stock worth $28,000 after purchasing an additional 1,207 shares during the period.
-Citigroup Inc. raised its stake in shares of Natural Grocers by Vitamin Cottage by 58.4% in the fourth quarter.
-Citigroup Inc. now owns 3,032 shares of the specialty retailer’s stock valued at $43,000 after acquiring an additional 1,118 shares during the last quarter.
-Millennium Management LLC bought a new position in shares of Natural Grocers by Vitamin Cottage in the second quarter valued at approximately $285,000.
-Bank of America Corp DE raised its stake in shares of Natural Grocers by Vitamin Cottage by 6.2% in the second quarter.
-Bank of America Corp DE now owns 27,566 shares of the specialty retailer’s stock valued at $296,000 after acquiring an additional 1,611 shares during the last quarter.
-Finally, Barclays PLC raised its stake in shares of Natural Grocers by Vitamin Cottage by 498.0% in the fourth quarter.
-Barclays PLC now owns 22,544 shares of the specialty retailer’s stock valued at $321,000 after acquiring an additional 18,774 shares during the last quarter.
-32.03% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of NGVC.
+BlackRock Inc. grew its stake in Natural Grocers by Vitamin Cottage by 9.0% in the fourth quarter.
+BlackRock Inc. now owns 677,555 shares of the specialty retailer’s stock valued at $9,654,000 after purchasing an additional 55,736 shares in the last quarter.
+Bank of New York Mellon Corp grew its stake in Natural Grocers by Vitamin Cottage by 7.5% in the third quarter.
+Bank of New York Mellon Corp now owns 167,387 shares of the specialty retailer’s stock valued at $1,877,000 after purchasing an additional 11,715 shares in the last quarter.
+Morgan Stanley grew its stake in Natural Grocers by Vitamin Cottage by 112.7% in the third quarter.
+Morgan Stanley now owns 92,297 shares of the specialty retailer’s stock valued at $1,036,000 after purchasing an additional 48,901 shares in the last quarter.
+Millennium Management LLC grew its stake in Natural Grocers by Vitamin Cottage by 14.6% in the fourth quarter.
+Millennium Management LLC now owns 83,937 shares of the specialty retailer’s stock valued at $1,196,000 after purchasing an additional 10,694 shares in the last quarter.
+Finally, Citadel Advisors LLC bought a new position in Natural Grocers by Vitamin Cottage in the third quarter valued at approximately $920,000.
+Institutional investors and hedge funds own 32.03% of the company’s stock.

 Natural Grocers by Vitamin Cottage, Inc, together with its subsidiaries, retails natural and organic groceries, and dietary supplements in the United States.
 The company's stores offer natural and organic grocery products, such as organic produce; bulk food products; private label products comprising pasta, pasta sauce, ketchup, canned beans and vegetables, frozen vegetables, frozen fruits, frozen meals, frozen pizza, bread, baking mixes, plant based butter, olive and coconut oil, coconut milk, honey, maple syrup, preserves, chocolate, coffee, bacon, beef jerky, canned seafood, popcorn, tortilla chips, taco shells, eggs, cheese, apple sauce, apple cider vinegar, spring water, paper products, cleaning products, and other products; dry, frozen, and canned groceries; meat and seafood products; dairy products, dairy substitutes, and eggs; prepared foods; bread and baked products; beverages; and beer, wine, and hard cider products.